Tiwai Point: Demographics

 Tiwai Point is part of the Woodend-Greenhills statistical area.

 Tiwai Rocks Important Bird Area

 The rocks at the tip of Tiwai Point have been identified as an Important Bird Area by BirdLife International because they are home to a breeding colony of Foveaux shags.

 Foveaux looper moth

 Tiwai Point is one of the two remaining locations where the critically endangered Foveaux looper moth lives.
 A. frivola is at high risk of extinction, and has already disappeared from one of its three known localities.
-Its main population exists on an area at Tiwai Point of less than 25 m² of coastal vegetation.
+Its main population exists on an area at Tiwai Point of less than 25 m2 of coastal vegetation.

+Archaeological site

+In 1968 archaeological excavations were carried out before construction of the Tiwai Point Aluminium Smelter.
+Led by Stuart Park the excavation team came from the Otago Anthropological Society, the University of Otago Anthropology Department, the Southland Museum and Comalco.
+The site revealed Māori pre-European middens and evidence of extensive adze and tool manufacturing.
+Eleven tonnes of artefacts and material were retrieved from the 14th century site including adzes, hammer-stones and sinkers made from local argillite.

 Causeway accident

 In 1980, a vehicle with 10 people failed to take a turn on the Tiwai Point causeway, crashing through a barrier and falling into the water.
 Seven people died, including five who were never recovered.